hyperledger-archives/composer-sample-models/packages/digitalproperty-model/README.md

 (aside if you are using the Atom editor, then there is a syntax highlighter plugin available)

 ```
-/**  A 'Getting Started Tutorial' to work with the IBM Concerto Framework
+/**  A 'Getting Started Tutorial' to work with the Hyperledger Composer Framework
 */

 namespace net.biz.digitalPropertyNetwork